klovercloud/odoo-13-example/README.md

 **Application**
 - Fork this GitHub repository
 - Update the odoo.conf file based on your needs
+- Upload your extra addons inside the addons directory
 - On-board your forked repository as Application
 - Assign minimum 1vCPU and 2.75GB RAM
 - Persistent Volume is required (Min 10 GB)